A robust and stable hybrid neural network/finite element method for 2D flows that generalizes to different geometries

 \subsection{Training}

 The neural network is trained on data from reference simulations.
 The samples are generated by running the solver in much the same way as the hybrid simulation described in \cref{alg:dnnmg}.
-The solution $\intsol{\vec{x}}^L_n$ for the current time step is first computed on the coarse level, prolongated to the fine level as $\intsol{x}^{L+J}_n$ and the inputs for the neural network are prepared.
+The solution $\intsol{\vec{x}}^L_n$ for the current time-step is first computed on the coarse level, prolongated to the fine level as $\intsol{x}^{L+J}_n$ and the inputs for the neural network are prepared.
 Then, instead of evaluating a neural network, the numerical solver is run on the fine level to compute the reference solution $\refsol{\vec{x}}^{L+J}_n$.
-From this the defect
+From this solution, the defect

 is computed, which is the target in our supervised training.
-Afterwards the input-target pairs for the whole domain are written out as training data.
+Afterward the input-target pairs for the whole domain are written out as training data.

 During the training, we built mini-batches from random samples of multiple simulations.
 One sample corresponds to the state of a single patch in a single time-step so that mini-batches combine samples from different times and even different cases.
-As one epoch we consider training on all samples of the training set once and some cases are held back as a validation set.
+As one epoch we consider training on all samples of the training set once.
+As validation set, we use simulation results from cases with unique geometry that are not part of the training set.
 After each epoch, the mean square error is evaluated on the validation data to monitor the changes and to select the best neural network in the end.
+The specific cases used and the resulting dataset sizes are reported as part of the experiment descriptions \cref{sec:noise-aug} and \cref{appendix:experiment-details}.
 Further details on the loss function and the optimizer are dependent on the neural network architecture and will be described in \cref{sec:nndesign}.